 - $5 bonus when you refer a friend

-- The app is positively rated at 4.4/5 on the App Store from more than 10,000 reviewers
+- The app is positively rated at 4.4/5 on the App Store by more than 10,000 reviewers

-Cons of Mylo: The $3 monthly fee can add up to become significant for a small portfolio and CIPF protection is not available.
+Cons of Moka: The $3.99 monthly fee can add up to become significant for a small portfolio, and CIPF protection is not available.

 Wealthsimple is Canada’s popular online wealth management service.
-Founded in 2014, they have grown significantly over the years and now have more than $5 billion in assets under management.
+Founded in 2014, the company has grown significantly over the years and now has more than $15 billion in assets under management.

 The Wealthsimple Invest app offers a Roundup feature that rounds up your purchases to the nearest dollar when you pay for anything with your debit or credit card.

-Wealthsimple offers access to a variety of account types including RRSP, TFSA, RESP, RRIF, LIRA, joint, and business non-registered investment accounts.
+Wealthsimple offers access to various account types, including RRSP, TFSA, RESP, RRIF, LIRA, joint, and business non-registered investment accounts.

-They automatically create a portfolio that matches your risk profile and investment needs…anywhere from a conservative to a growth portfolio.
+It automatically creates a portfolio that matches your risk profile and investment needs…anywhere from a conservative to a growth portfolio.

-In addition to the roundup feature, Wealthsimple also offers the following to clients who are interested:
+In addition to the roundup feature, Wealthsimple also offers the following to interested clients:

 Overflow: You can determine how much money you want to keep in your bank account.
 Excess amounts are automatically invested.